 The visiting guideline listed are to help new moms get the care and rest they need, while giving their family and friends some special time to visit.

-Visitors should respect the privacy of others, stay quiet, remain in the room they are visiting or in the waiting room and not smoke in the hospital.
-This policy is to give mothers the best support during their entire stay.
+We invite all loved ones to visit newborns in this exciting time for families.
+We expect our visitors to respect the privacy of others, stay quiet, remain in the room they are visiting or in the waiting room and not smoke in the hospital.
+This gives new mothers the best support during their entire stay.
 It also helps ensure that all who come to the hospital stay safe.
-Based on the patient's medical condition and care needs, the nursing and medical staff will determine the number of visitors allowed at any time.
+If a patient's medical condition or care requires limitations, the nursing and medical staff will determine the number of visitors allowed.

 - Staff members are happy to support the time you and your visitors have together.
 At times during your stay they may ask visitors to step out of the room during some medical procedures.